-Lower Anchors and Tether for CHildren (LATCH)

-Your vehicle is equipped with the child restraint anchorage system called LATCH, which stands for Lower Anchors and Tether for CHildren.
+LATCH -L ower Anchors and Tether for CHildren Your vehicle's rear seat is equipped with the child restraint anchorage system called LATCH, which stands for Lower Anchors and Tether for Children.
 The LATCH system provides for the installation of the child restraint without using the vehicle seat belt.
-All three rear seating positions have exclusive lower anchorages located at the rear of the seat cushion.
-They are round bars, part of the seat and body structure, and are readily visible.
-In addition, there are tether strap anchorages behind each rear seating position, located in the rear surface of the seat back.
+All three rear seating positions have exclusive lower anchorages.
+These are round bars, located at the rear of the seat cushion where it meets the seat back, and just visible when you lean into the rear seat to install the child restraint.
+You will easily feel them if you run your finger along the intersection of the surfaces.
+The lower strap hooks are passed over the top of each bar, pushing aside the seat cover material.